-Our Aims for Teaching and Learning
+Our Aims for Teaching and Learning MING JUNION SC

-• Develop a responsible and independent attitude towards their school work and towards their role in society.

-- Achieve their potential in terms of academic achievement, aesthetic appreciation, physical, moral and spiritual awareness. - Develop a tolerance and understanding, with due respect for the rights and property of others. - Look back on their time at school with positive regard to the experiences they received. - Begin to equip the children with the essential skills required to succeed in life outside the school gates in an ever changing world such as resilience, determination and kindness. - Appreciate values in themselves and one another and provide opportunities to understand why values are so important in life in order to succeed and be a good person.
+- Develop a responsible and independent attitude towards their school work and towards their role in society. - Achieve their potential in terms of academic achievement, aesthetic appreciation, physical, moral and spiritual awareness. - Develop a tolerance and understanding, with due respect for the rights and property of others. - Look back on their time at school with positive regard to the experiences they received. - Begin to equip the children with the essential skills required to succeed in life outside the school gates in an ever changing world such as resilience, determination and kindness. - Appreciate values in themselves, one another and the school in order to provide opportunities to understand why values are so important in life in order to succeed and be a good person.